BRICS ACADEMIC FORUM

 • Nandan UNNIKRISHNAN (India), Distinguished Fellow, Observer Research Foundation (ORF)

-• Honghua MEN (China), Dean of School of Political Science and International Relations, Tongji University
+• MEN Honghua (China), Dean of School of Political Science and International Relations, Tongji University

 • Alireza Khoda GHOLIPOUR (Iran), Deputy Director General and Director for Asian Studies, Institute for Political and International Studies (IPIS)